bendtherules/bendtherules.github.com/posts/function-name-binding.md

     ```
     B. **Redefined during call** - `hello` is redefined within INSIDE scope, whenever we call the function.
 If this is the case, then it won't get affected by what happens to `hello` in the OUTSIDE scope.

 In this case, name binding in inner scope works using the first method (**Closure access**).
-Yes, this also means that modifying `hello` in outer scope will affect its value in the inner scope.
+So, modifying `hello` in outer scope will affect its value in the inner scope.
 ```js
 function hello() {
   hello() // ❌ TypeError: hello is not a function